mixcore/docs/docs/installation-before-you-install.md

 ---
-id: installation
+id: installation-before-you-install
-title: Installing Mixcore CMS
+title: Before You Install
 ---

 Mixcore CMS is well-known for its ease of installation.
 Under most circumstances, installing Mixcore CMS is a very simple process and takes less than five minutes to complete.
 To install Mixcore CMS yourself, the following guide will help.